joshbegley/nyt-latest/README.md

 `It was not clear how much the illness had impacted the team, but several swimmers either were pulled from their events or struggled Sunday.`\
 https://nytimes.com/athletic/6518105/2025/07/27/usa-swimming-acute-gastroenteritis-world-championships/

-**Liverpool have spent close to £300m this summer - but centre-back depth still needs addressing**\
+**Liverpool have spent close to £300m this summer, but centre-back depth still needs addressing**\
 `Having sold Jarell Quansah, Slot's squad is short of centre-backs.
 Crystal Palace and England defender Marc Guehi has been discussed `\
 https://nytimes.com/athletic/6518018/2025/07/27/liverpool-centre-back-transfers/